 Danielle Forshee, Psy.D, LCSW, agrees.
 “On the spectrum of lies, wokefishing does seem like it’s on the pretty severe end,” she says.
 “Wokefishing is more than a little white lie; it’s [sometimes] done purposefully to deceive someone into thinking you share in the same core values.”

-Even after years of calls to cancel the word “woke,” wokefishing is a very 2020 tactic.
-This summer, the charge to dismantle white supremacy and fight for racial justice was as strong as ever across the globe.
-As Smith wrote in Vice, after the killings of Breonna Taylor, George Floyd, Dominique Fells, Ahmaud Arbery, and Riah Milton, “it’s no surprise that singles are now consciously choosing partners who are on the same wavelength as them – just as it’s no surprise that others are adapting to circumvent this.”
+Even after years of calls to cancel the word “woke,” wokefishing is a very 2021 tactic.
+This past year, the charge to dismantle white supremacy and fight for racial justice was as strong as ever across the globe.
+As Smith wrote in Vice, after the killings of Breonna Taylor, George Floyd, Dominique Fells, Ahmaud Arbery, and Riah Milton galvanised the Black Lives Matter movement, “it’s no surprise that singles are now consciously choosing partners who are on the same wavelength as them — just as it’s no surprise that others are adapting to circumvent this.”

 There are a few psychological explanations for why someone might attempt to dupe a romantic interest in this manner.
 “Typically, individuals don’t lie with the purpose of intentionally hurting someone else,” Hoffman says.
 “Generally, they’re reluctant to tell lies unless the truth poses an obstacle for their goals.”
 So, yes, someone might wokefish you to get in your pants.
 But it also could be because they hate conflict, or because they want you to like them.

-Hoffman shares another story of a woman who dated someone for a year and half before realizing he wasn’t being honest about his stances.
-“She tolerated side eye and off-colour comments from his mom for a long time, but in the wake of the George Floyd murder and subsequent re-awakening around racial justice, she discovered he also held some of those same family beliefs,” Hoffman relates.
+Hoffman shares another story of a woman who dated someone for a year and a half before realising he wasn’t being honest about his stances.
+“She tolerated side-eye and off-colour comments from his mom for a long time, but in the wake of BLM and subsequent re-awakening around racial justice, she discovered he also held some of those same family beliefs,” Hoffman relates.
 “They had to break up.”

 And if you’re a “wokefish," Hoffman would urge you to cut it out — whether you're doing it maliciously or out of a fear of conflict.
 It’s not good dating etiquette, and it’s an upsetting way to waste someone’s time.
 “I tell my clients to look for matches based on shared values,” she says.
 “However, if someone is misrepresenting their views just to bring in dates, the connection is starting off on a lie and people could be subjected to a lot of go-nowhere conversation about the issues, and a broken heart.”